Host an Accessible Zoom Session

 Body

-• Stay close to the microphone so your voice gets picked up directly.
+• Stay close to your microphone so your voice is captured clearly.

-Presenter Tip: Let participants know they have been muted upon entry and provide direction for how and when they should unmute to participate.
+Presenter tip: Let participants know they have been muted on entry and explain how and when they should unmute to participate.

 Recording

-• Send any materials you plan to display through screen sharing to your participants ahead of time.
-This allows everyone to access the materials and follow along if they cannot access the screen share during the session.
+• Share any materials you plan to display through screen sharing in advance, via email or a shared folder.
+This allows participants to follow along in their own window even if they cannot see the screen share.

 Polling

-• Notify participants verbally when you are launching a poll.
-This is especially helpful for assistive technology users as well as anyone who may not be looking at their screen.
+• Announce verbally when you are launching a poll.
+Some participants may not notice the poll window appear, particularly assistive technology users and those not looking at their screen.

-• Allow time for participants to find and participate in the poll.
+• Allow enough time for participants to find and respond to the poll before closing it.

 Details